khzhao/dynamaxx/docs/neural-corrector-first-training-pipeline.md

 The valid compute-saving choices are therefore:

 1. use exact six-hour BPTT with activation rematerialization;
+2. progressively increase the exact BPTT horizon only after the preceding horizon is stable;
-2. stop gradients only across prefixes that end at six-hour observation boundaries, while keeping the final six-hour interval differentiable;
+3. optionally stop gradients across prefixes that end at observed boundaries as a separate truncated-credit experiment;
-3. create a separate hourly dataset if exact one-hour objectives are later required.
+4. create a separate hourly dataset if exact one-hour objectives are later required.

 None of these choices adds supervision to an inner dycore state.
 Every neural